 RIDE2RECOVERY: Whether it's climbing a steep mountain or racing across a flat road with their bicycle adapted to fit one leg, one arm or whatever their physical challenge might be, Ride 2 Recovery participants conquer their fears and prove they are warriors even away from the battlefield.
 The USO partners with Ride 2 Recovery, providing bicycles for participants, as well as adaptive bicycles and support for Project Hero, - a cycling training group based at various hospital and transition facilities that prepares ride participants for their upcoming events.
-In addition, the Mobile USO will be onsite to provide lunch and support for seven rides in 2013.
+In addition, the Mobile USO provided lunch and support for five rides with two more remaining in 2013.